percona/pmm/docs/details/commands/pmm-admin.md

     : Path to certificate authority file.

     `--ssl-ca=PATHTOCACERT`
     : The path name of the Certificate Authority (CA) certificate file.
-If used must specify the same certificate used by the server. (-ssl-capath is similar but specifies the path name of a directory of CA certificate files.)
+If used, must specify the same certificate used by the server. (-ssl-capath is similar, but specifies the path name of a directory of CA certificate files.)

     `--ssl-cert=PATHTOCERTKEY`
     : The path name of the client public key certificate file.